 Recompiling the Gentoo kernel sources from a SystemRescue CD chroot

 A second case that many Funtoo users will face to is to compile their own kernel when installing a brand new Funtoo instance from a stage 3 archive (the most common scenario is to boot the machine with SystemRescue CD).

-If you want to use the System rescue CD sources provided by Funtoo ( sys-kernel/sysrescue-std-sources ), the philosophy remains exactly the same
+If you want to use the System rescue CD sources provided by Funtoo sys-kernel/sysrescue-std-sources (package not on wiki - please add), the philosophy remains exactly the same.

 First step emerging the required packages